Creating Your Baby's Schedule: What to Know and Consider

 7:00 pm – Night Night!

-The overall best advice of what you need to know when creating a schedule is to take your child’s lead.
+The best advice for creating a schedule is to take your child’s lead.
 Most babies will start showing patterns of what works for them.
 Utilize wake times (also known as awake windows) as a starting point, and slowly move to a time-based schedule when your child is about six months of age.
 Good luck and happy scheduling!